Jon's SiteBlogs

 Garmin GPS Route Creation Guide

-Creating Waypoints, Routes, and Tracks on the Zumo XT
+Creating Waypoints, Routes, and Tracks on the Zumo XT via a GPX file

 When you create a GPX file and copy it into the GPS GPX directory, the different lists will appear in the various GPS apps.